 Effective Training Strategies (TRN 101)

-This workshop is designed for laboratory managers or trainers and provides guidance for designing and implementing training that is effective for adult learners.
-This workshop demonstrates the use of several training tools and techniques, such as Blooms Taxonomy, Kirkpatrick, SAM and ADDIE, etc., a manager or trainer might apply with their audience.
+This course is designed for laboratory managers or trainers and provides guidance for designing and implementing training that is effective for adult learners.
+This course demonstrates the use of several training tools and techniques, such as Blooms Taxonomy, Kirkpatrick, SAM and ADDIE, etc., a manager or trainer might apply with their audience.

 - Action Mapping.